-VMware ESXi Server: This is an organisation-level software built to provide better functionality than freeware VMware Server to reduce system overhead.
+VMware ESXi Server: This is an organization-level software built to provide better functionality than freeware VMware Server to reduce system overhead.
 But, the service console in the VMware ESX server is replaced by BusyBox installation, which requires low disk space.

 VMware ESX Server: This is similar to VMware ESXi server where VMware ESX is combined with

 VMware vSphere: The vSphere is the best and well-known product from VMware. vSphere is the integration of well-known, commonly used vCenter, and ESXi hypervisor suite for applications.